Varying support needs

 Personal stories

 We spoke to autistic people with high support needs and their family members, including Ellie Pinnington, a young autistic woman, and Danielle, mother to Freddie, who is autistic and has high support needs.
-They talked about their experiences of being autistic or the parent to an autistic child, from the positives of life on the spectrum to some of the challenges they face.

 Ellie Pinnington is an autistic musical theatre performer with high support needs.
 We asked her, 'What could the public do to support you in social situations?'
 She replied: "Speak slower.
 Having pictures."